whatshap/whatshap/doc/installation.rst

 Installing an unreleased development version
 --------------------------------------------

-If you for some reason want to use the most recent development version of WhatsHap, you can install it in the following way.
+If you for want to use the most recent development version of WhatsHap, you can install it in the following way.
 These instructions will create a virtual environment in the directory ``whatshap-env`` that contains WhatsHap.
 Simply delete that directory to uninstall the software.
 Other WhatsHap